Educational child care, tutoring & developmental services

 Philosophy & Practices

-I am excited for your family to join us for year-round learning adventures!
-Our one-room-schoolhouse style program is designed for infants, toddlers, preschoolers, young 5’s, and elementary students to explore the world together.
+I am excited for your family to join in year-round learning adventures!
+Our one-room-schoolhouse style program is designed for tots to pre-teens to explore the world together.
 Through one-on-one and small group experiences our curriculum enriches a child’s development through focus on individual interests and goals.
-This unique education through recreation approach teaches a love of learning through a progression of life skills.
+This unique “education through recreation” approach teaches a love of learning through a progression of life skills.
 Our “stage before age” lessons are based on the research of successful schooling in Finland, the country ahead of all others in ways beyond academics … and also key teaching practices established by individuals such as Bev Bos, Maria Montessori, Kurt Han and Kristine Barnett…

 Our early learners (0-6 year olds) enroll in “discovery day camp” where days are filled with discoveries through non-pressured, open-ended experiences.
 Experiences are designed to teach and assess ones individual development.
 Assessments and evaluations focus on process before product.